efkuehn/topicmodeldiscovery/docs/analysing_the_output.md

 # Charts and Graphs for Data Analysis

 The script `pool_process.py` runs on 7 different CPU cores, to spits out the text into `./output/analalyzed_corpus.json`.
+One of the big problems with running NLTK in multiprocessing is that the WordNetLemmetizer has to be initialized first, before the threading.
+[Read more about it in this stackoverflow answer](https://stackoverflow.com/a/27437149).
 This script creates text file that needs a bit of massaging to create a python readable dictionary.
 Part of the goal of this script is to make a pandas dataframe.

 ```python